PorLaCola25/ProcessDoppelganging/README.md

-# ProcessDoppleganging
+# ProcessDoppelganging

-Process doppleganging POC using direct system calls and dropbox as an external delivery channel for the payload.
+Process doppelganging POC using direct system calls and dropbox as an external delivery channel for the payload.

 Payload has to be a base64 encoded executable file, I use the following code to generate the payloads: